skippyr/river-dreams/README.md

 Are you looking for a color scheme?
 I am proud to announce that [`Tropical Paradise`](https://github.com/skippyr/tropical_paradise) has been released with dark and light variants.
 What about checking it out?

+### Issues, Enhancements and questions

+If you have found an issue while using this software or have an idea to improve it, feel free to use the issues tab on its page on GitHub.

+Questions can be made in the same way, but it would be better if you use the Discussions tab instead.

 ## License